 We primarily invest in secured first and second lien debt securities issued by our portfolio companies.
 In some cases, portfolio companies will be permitted to have other debt that ranks equally with, or senior to, the debt securities in which we invest.
 By their terms, such debt securities may provide that the holders thereof are entitled to receive payment of interest and principal on or before the dates on which we are entitled to receive payments in respect of the debt securities in which we invest.
 Also, in the event of insolvency, liquidation, dissolution, reorganization, or bankruptcy of a portfolio company, holders of debt instruments ranking senior to our investment in that portfolio company would typically be entitled to receive payment in full before we receive any distribution in respect of our investment.
 After repaying such senior creditors, such portfolio company may not have any remaining assets to use for repaying its obligation to us.
+In the case of debt ranking equally with debt securities in which we invest, we would have to share on an equal basis any distributions with other creditors holding such debt in the event of an insolvency, liquidation, dissolution, reorganization, or bankruptcy of a portfolio company before use of a portfolio company may not have any remaining assets to use for repaying its obligation to us.
 In the case of debt ranking equally with debt securities in which we invest, we would have to share on an equal basis any distributions with other creditors holding such debt in the event of an insolvency, liquidation, dissolution, reorganization, or bankruptcy of a portfolio company.